 Although there are potential benefits that come with refinancing your personal loan, there are also some important potential drawbacks to consider.
 Here are a few to keep in mind:

 If you’re thinking about refinancing a personal loan, be sure to consider how much the new loan will cost you over time and if the possible savings are worth it.
-You can estimate how much you’ll pay for a new loan using our personal loan calculator.
+You can estimate how much you’ll pay for a new loan using a personal loan calculator.

 When should you refinance a personal loan?